nadaabdelmalek97/HR-Dashboard/README.md

 # HR-Dashboard
-HR Dashboard
+HR Tableau Dashboard
-Tableau Dashboard to help HR teams in making data-driven decisions.
+to help HR teams in making data-driven decisions.
 It includes: - Insights on employees by job role, age group, salary, and gender. - Interactive filters for quick analysis. - Clear viz for better decision-making.